eldube/GetCleanDataProject/CodeBook.md

 ## Variables of **WearableData** dataset

-The **WearableData.RData**.RData** contains the tidy dataset obtained after step 16 above and can be loaded into an R session using the load command as shown below.
+The **WearableData.RData** contains the tidy dataset obtained after step 16 above and can be loaded into an R session using the load command as shown below.
 The variables of this dataset are also shown using the **names()** function in R.

 ```r